The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-Section \ref{RamanFl} refers to Raman spectroscopy and optical trapping, with respect to the state-of-the-art experimental techniques and methods.
-A first experimental demonstration of an optically levitated Yttrium Iron Garnet(YIG) nanoparticle in both air and vacuum is discussed in \cite{Seb19}, as well as a scheme to achieve ground state cooling of the translational motion.
-The theoretical cooling scheme suggested is based on the sympathetic cooling of a ferromagnetic YIG nanosphere with a spin-polarized atomic gas.
-Finally, late research and results in the field of optical trapping of ions is supplied in \cite{Karp19}.
+Ref. \cite{Seb20a} discusses a first experimental demonstration of an optically levitated Yttrium Iron Garnet (YIG) NP both in air and in vacuum, together with a scheme to achieve ground state cooling of the translational motion.
+The theoretical cooling scheme suggested is based on performing sympathetic cooling of a ferromagnetic YIG nanosphere, using a spin-polarized atomic gas.
+Finally, state of the art research methods and results in the field of optical trapping of ions are provided in Ref. \cite{Karp19}, while optical pulling forces and their area of applications are presented in Ref. \cite{Li20}.
+An interesting approach focused on optical manipulation of micro/nano-sized objects is presented in \cite{Sab20}.

+Section \ref{RamanFl} performs a more detailed review of Raman spectroscopy and optical trapping techniques with respect to state-of-the-art experimental results and methods.